Sorry, you need to enable JavaScript to visit this website.

 Patients can prepare unflavored VELTASSA their way

-VELTASSA is the only K+ binder with preparation options in its label that include water, juice, and soft foods such as applesauce, yogurt, and pudding.*
+Only VELTASSA has options that include water, other beverages, and soft foods, such as applesauce, yogurt, and pudding.*

 MIX

-half of the water, juice, or soft food with the entire packet contents, then stir.
+half of the water, other beverages, or soft food with the entire packet contents, then stir.

 ADD

-the other half of the water, juice, or soft food and stir.
+the other half of the water, other beverages, or soft food and stir.

 DRINK OR EAT IMMEDIATELY

-Add additional water, juice, or soft food and drink or eat as needed to ensure entire dose is administered.
+Add additional water, other beverages, or soft food and drink or eat as needed to ensure entire dose is administered.

 *The potassium content of liquids or soft foods used to prepare the mixture should be considered based on each patient’s dietary restrictions.